 Skip this section if you are just chasing auroras.
 This is just an explainer of some wider scientific terms and concepts.
 There is nothing here that you need to know to use Glendale App.

-Magnetospheric convection is the scientific term for the transfer of energy from the IMF into the magnetosphere.
-Effectively, the charging of the battery or the growth phase for a substorm.
+Magnetospheric convection is the scientific term for the transfer of energy from the IMF both into and out of the magnetosphere.
+Effectively, the charging of the battery during the growth phase of a substorm and the discharging of the battery during the expansion phase of a substorm.

 Academic literature will tell you that solar wind speed plus IMF Bt, By and Bz are the drivers of convection.
-This is not really true, as the only parameters needed to describe the convection process for a substorm are the IMF Bt and Bz at Earth.
-Speed is irrelevant.
+However, for practical purposes, the only parameters needed to describe the convection process for a substorm are the IMF Bt and Bz at Earth.

-The substorm strength index on Glendale App is the most accurate, real-time proxy for the amount of energy being unloaded during the expansion phase.
-By inference, it is also a proxy for how much energy was loaded into the magnetosphere during convection because what was unloaded must be roughly equal to what was loaded.
+The substorm strength index on Glendale App is the most accurate, real-time proxy for the amount of energy being unloaded into the ionosphere, driving aurora, during the expansion phase.

 The image shows the pattern of loading and unloading of the magnetosphere over a 3 day period.
 You will notice how the substorms (drops on the substorm strength plot) correlate with the Bz (red line) going negative on the IMF plot.